 Transit Venus Retrograde

 What Venus retrograde gives in return for the patience it asks is clarity about value.
-By the end of a Shukra vakri season, the chart owner usually knows more accurately what they actually value, what kind of love actually nourishes them, and which financial or aesthetic patterns were inherited rather than chosen.
+By the end of a Shukra vakri season, the person usually knows more accurately what they actually value, what kind of love actually nourishes them, and which financial or aesthetic patterns were inherited rather than chosen.
 Compare with the full guide to Venus (Shukra), which covers Venus's wider role in the chart outside the retrograde windows.

 Mars Retrograde (Mangal Vakri)